juxhouse/bela-resources/reference/ECD-File-Format.md

 #### Custom Metadata

 Each line can have custom metadata as a JSON object at the end.
-It must be formatted as a single line, stripped of newline characters.
-JSON already requires newlines to be escaped in strings anyway.
+It must be formatted as a single line, without newline characters (default in most JSON libs).

 The `description` attribute of this JSON object is the element's description.
 All other attributes are displayed by BELA as metadata in the element details panel.